Necrocraft/Drum-Machine/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The Drum Machine has key binds also and it can be played from keyboard also.
+The Drum Machine has key binds and it can be played from keyboard also.
 The project is easily scalable.
 Preview image is attached for reference.

 ## Available Scripts